Custom data

 - The labels and values are obtained dynamically when the targeting condition interface is displayed.

 The labels associated with custom data are only visible to users who have access to the Kameleoon platform.
-They are not included in the JavaScript application file, so website visitors will not be able to view them.
-The process remains transparent and hidden from the user's perspective.
+They are not included in the JavaScript application file, so website visitors cannot view them.
+The process is hidden from the user.

-To implement this feature for a specific custom data, you need to provide JavaScript code that will return an array of objects representing the possible values along with their labels synchronously.
+To implement this feature for a specific custom data, you must provide JavaScript code that will return an array of objects representing the possible values along with their labels synchronously.
 The array must meet the following requirements:

 - All elements in the array should be JavaScript objects.